Skip to main content

 • Extraordinary cessation of activity benefit for seasonal workers.

-• Provision for cessation of activity compatible with self-employment regulated in article 7 of Royal Decree-Law 2/2021, of January 26, on the reinforcement and consolidation of social measures in defense of employment (BOE of January 27).
+• Benefit for cessation of activity compatible with self-employment regulated in article 7 of Royal Decree-Law 2/2021, of January 26, on the reinforcement and consolidation of social measures in defense of employment (BOE of January 27).

 These extraordinary benefits linked to Covid-19 expired on March 1, 2022.
-However, articles 1 and 2 of Royal Decree-Law 2/2022, of February 22 (BOE of February 23) establish, upon completion, the following aid measures for this group:
+However, Articles 1 and 2 of Royal Decree-Law 2/2022, of February 22 (BOE of February 23) establish, upon completion, the following aid measures for this group:

 1. 1.
 Operating income